-A new generation of targeted therapies, 10 times more efficient ADCs
+A cloak of invisibility to make a new generation of ADCs 10 times more efficient

 Project from 2021 Allocated sum 500 000,00 €

 Mablink Bioscience is developing its own platform to produce the next generation of more stable and potent ADCs (Antibody Drug Conjugate), using a patented hydrophilic cloak called PSARlink.